PAFF 103017 Lotuspod 1024×585

 Let’s explore what might cause this fear, what symptoms people feel, and how to manage it.

 Trypophobia is an intense reaction to patterns of holes, bumps, or clusters.
-Even though it’s not a medically recognized phobia like arachnophobia or agoraphobia, many people experience real discomfort—ranging from mild disgust to panic attacks.
+Even though it’s not a medically recognized phobia like arachnophobia or agoraphobia, it still falls under the broader category of phobias, and many people experience real discomfort—ranging from mild disgust to panic attacks.

 You might have heard people describe it as: